From the International Press

-Among the many awards for his music are the 1981 George Ladd Prix de Paris, four artist fellowships from the Illinois Arts Council, 27 consecutive ASCAPlus awards, etc., as well as nominations for both the Grammy and Pulitzer Prizes.
-BLUE13, a recently released recording of Stemper’s complete music for piano, performed by the Korean pianist Junghwa Lee, received a Gold Medal and was voted No. 4 in Global Music’s “Top 10 Albums of 2015.”
+Among the many awards for his music are The 1981 Prix de Paris, The Hertz Prize, The Phi Kappa Phi Award for Artistic Achievement, The Arts In Celebration Commission Prize, The New York Virtuoso Singers Prize, as well as nominations from the American Academy of Art and Letters, a Grammy Award, and in 2003 his piano concerto, Secrets of War, was nominated for the Pulitzer Prize.
+BLUE13, a recently released recording of Stemper’s complete music for piano, performed by the Korean pianist Junghwa Lee, received a Gold Medal in Global Music’s “Top 10 Albums of 2015.”

 "...through his particular language he succeeds in finding a way of communicating with many levels of audiences without making any stylistic concessions to the modern of our epoch."